joeappleton18/com-1028-labs/part-2.md

 	}
 ```

+> > Ensure you add the correct imports to the top of the class.
+You can do this by pressing `Ctrl + Shift + O` in Eclipse.

 Above, we are testing when the `getAllMethod` is called, the default behavior it to call the `getAll` method on the `TodoDao` object.
 Run the test.

 **ALERT:** Notice how our test failed with the following message: